-Do you want to escape the daily work routine?
-Enjoy your time as you wish?
+Do you want to escape the daily work grind?
+Spend your time how you choose?
 Retire early thanks to passive income?
 Then the FIRE movement might be for you.
-“Financial Independence, Retire Early” is the core goal of the FIRE movement, aiming at achieving Financial Independence and Retiring Early.
+“Financial Independence, Retire Early” is the core goal of the FIRE movement, aiming to have you achieving Financial Independence and Retiring Early.

-The movement started in the 1990s in the United States, with the main objective of quickly breaking free from a work environment considered unfulfilling.
-The FIRE method encourages saving as much of your income as possible, adopting a frugal lifestyle in order to eventually live off your investments – in other words, generating passive income that covers all your needs.
-Followers of the FIRE movement do not advocate idleness, but rather aim to become masters of their own time, dedicating it to activities they find more fulfilling than salaried work.
+The movement started in the United States in 1990s, with the main objective of quickly breaking free from a work environment considered unfulfilling.
+The FIRE method encourages saving as much of your income as possible and adopting a frugal lifestyle in order to eventually live off your investments – in other words, generating passive income that covers all your needs.
+Followers of the FIRE movement do not advocate idleness; they instead aim to become masters of their own time, dedicating it to activities they find more fulfilling than salaried work.
 In the UK, followers of this movement are sometimes called “frugalists”, as they aim to live frugally and save as much as possible in order to retire from the workforce by their 30s or 40s.

 The Golden Rules to Achieve Financial Independence

-The FIRE method is fundamentally about savings education and an investment strategy.
+The FIRE method is fundamentally about getting a savings education and having a solid investment strategy.
 It involves earning more, spending less, and wisely investing the difference.
 Three key pillars form the method: austerity, savings, and investment.

 #1 - Save as much as possible by cutting unnecessary expenses

 The golden rule driving the entire FIRE project is to save as much as possible.
 This means saving at least 30% of your income, or ideally more – 50% or more is the target.
-The path to frugality, a simple life without unnecessary expenses, is the key.
+Being frugal and living a simple life without unnecessary expenses is the key to FIRE.
 This involves a radical change in lifestyle and completely rethinking your budget and spending.
-Goodbye Netflix subscriptions, dining out, holidays, and entertainment.
+Goodbye Netflix subscriptions, dining out, holidays, entertainment, etc.

 #2 - Earn more

-The other lever to maximising your savings ratio is naturally to increase your income.
+The other lever to being able to maximise your savings is naturally to increase your income.
 Being FIRE requires a substantial income.
-Clearly, if you're earning less than £50,000 a year and want to be FIRE by 30, it becomes much more difficult, if not impossible.
+Clearly, if you want to be FIRE by 30, it become much more difficult if you're earning less than £50,000 a year, if not impossible.
 You have to be realistic.
 In this situation, you either find a higher-paying job or extend your working period before achieving FIRE.

 #3 - Invest your savings and multiply passive income